nikita-rudenko/nikitarudenko.dev/content/blog/mastering-vscode.md

 **Go to Bracket** - underrated shortcut for Javascript that helps to untangle parenthesis and brackets by jumping between matching brackets.

-**Quick Fix... -** triggers suggestions for refactoring and fixes if the lightbulb is shown next to the gutter
+**Quick Fix...** - triggers suggestions for refactoring and fixing issues, if the lightbulb is shown next to the gutter.

 **Format Document** - makes messy code look better.